nektro/mlog/content/posts/2025/nix-exec-and-nix-run.md

 }
 ```

-Now if you run this with say `nix-run-old echo a b c` then you get an error like so:
+Now if you run this with say `nix-run echo a b c` then you get an error like so:

 ```
-[meghan@nixos:~]$ nix-run-old echo a b c
+$ nix-run echo a b c
 error:
 <snip>
        error: undefined variable 'echo'